sigstore/cosign/doc/cosign_load.md

       --dir string                                                                               path to directory where the signed image is stored on disk
   -h, --help                                                                                     help for load
       --k8s-keychain                                                                             whether to use the kubernetes keychain instead of the default keychain (supports workload identity).
+      --registry string                                                                          registry to use for bulk load
 ```

 ### Options inherited from parent commands